DaveBackus/Data_Bootcamp/README.md

 ###SQL Bootcamp

-Plans for a short course on SQL databases using Python, starts March 2015.
-More coming.
+Temporary home for a short course on SQL databases using Python, starts March 2015, NYU Stern.
+Students and employers tell us this is one of the most useful things you can do for your career.

 **Before the first class.**  We'll be using the Anaconda distribution of Python 3.4.
 We'll post instructions shortly.

 **Materials for the first class.**

+**Repository.** Most materials are in the SQL directory above.

 ###Data Bootcamp